cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 The maximum likelihood esitmator for $\alpha$, usually written as $\hat{\alpha}$, is found by maximising $\mathcal{L}(\alpha)$.

-Note that this won't depend on the value of the constant of proportionality so we can ignore it.
+Note that this will not depend on the value of the constant of proportionality so we can ignore it.
 This is true in most scenarios because usually only the *ratio* of likelihoods is needed, in which the constant factors out.

 Obviously this multiplication of exponentials can lead to very large (or very small) numbers which can lead to numerical instabilities.
 To avoid this, we can take logs of the likelihood.
 Its also common to multiply this by -1 and minimize the resulting **N**egative **L**og **L**ikelihood : $\mathrm{-Log}\mathcal{L}(\alpha)$.